7ujian/meg4/docs/en/advgame.md

 Texts can be 127 bytes long, and each room might have 16 texts, which can be displayed with `say` / `sayz` / `saynz`.

 If room logic is given, then first game logic runs, then room logic.

+With the directions number 0 means invalid direction, otherwise if you pass an array of strings, you can add a script with custom logic.

 Commands
 --------